-May Experience & Summer Faculty-Led
+May Experience (MayX) & Summer Faculty-Led

-- Application Procedure: Students apply for MayX/Summer faculty-led study away programs through Furman's competitive application process.
-The program directors for each program read and deliberate on student applications, so it is advisable for students to tailor their application toward the specific program for which they are applying. - Cost: The cost for faculty-led May Experience programs varies greatly because students are billed the actual cost of participation including flights, lodging, some meals, and group excursions & activities. - Furman Financial Aid and Scholarships: Students with demonstrated financial need are encouraged to apply for a Study Away Scholarship at the same time they apply for these programs.
+- Application Procedure: Students apply for MayX study away programs through Furman's competitive online application process, which includes: application questionnaires, attending a required Study Away 101 or an individual advising session, an interview with the program leader(s), and a check of Furman references.
+The program leaders read and deliberate on student applications, so students should tailor their applications toward the specific program for which they are applying - Cost: The cost for MayX programs varies greatly as students are billed the actual cost of participation including flights, lodging, some meals, and group excursions & activities.
+Cost of items and meals not included in the cost are the responsibility of the student. - Furman Financial Aid and Scholarships: Students with demonstrated financial need are encouraged to apply for a Study Away Scholarship at the same time they apply for these programs.
 To be eligible, you must have a FAFSA on file.
 Students are unable to use their semester-based aid towards the cost of a MayX or Summer program.